Computational study of the mechanism of Bcl-2 apoptotic switch

-We have added auto-activation of Bax into the hybrid model and measured relative amplification coefficient for different values of corresponding reaction rate - ka.
-We tested first the impact of the auto-activation of Bax mediated by monomeric units of active Bax--a.
-We have found that for narrow area of ka values rapid rise of the relative amplification coefficient is followed by dramatic decline as value the of ka exceeds the threshold $\sim 2.0\cdot10^{-6}$ (see Fig. 7).
-Increasing the value of the parameter ka amplifies the strength of the positive feedback.
-As we take a closer look on the stimulus-response curves (Fig. 8), we can see that the positive feedback narrows the intermediate part of the sigmoidal stimulus response curve, making it steeper.
+The auto-activation of Bax with kinetics described by the reaction rate \emph{ka} (reaction auto1) was added into the hybrid model and the dependence of the relative amplification coefficient on the value of \emph{ka} has been examined.
+With increasing \emph{ka} value, the relative amplification coefficient rises, followed by steep decline after the \emph{ka} passes through certain threshold (see Fig. 6).

-There are numerous works discussing how the addition of positive feedback into an ultrasensitive reaction system may influence its steady-state properties~\cite{ferrell_responses_1997,ferrell_regulated_1998,angeli_detection_2004}.
-Such addition is often associated with emergence of the bistable behavior assuming the feedback strength exceeds certain threshold.
-In contrast with these suggestions, we observe rapid fall of the relative amplification coefficient for overly strong feedback.
-The inflection point of the stimulus-response curve shifts to the left along the stimulus axis as we increase the ka value, and when the certain threshold value is reached, the inflection point leaves reasonable range of input stimuli.
+The introduction of positive feedback into an ultrasensitive system and the consequences of such addition to steady-state properties are thoroughly discussed in numerous works~\cite{ferrell_responses_1997,ferrell_regulated_1998,angeli_detection_2004}.
+The emergence of bistability appears for the strength of feedback exceeding some threshold value.
+We found similar behavior also in the considered hybrid model.
+Increasing the value of \emph{ka} amplifies the strength of the positive feedback, compressing the intermediate part of the sigmoid response curve and making it steeper and higher.
+As \emph{ka} exceeds certain value, the bistability emerges and the model turns into a ''toggle" switch (see Fig. 7)~\cite{tyson_sniffers_2003}.
+Further increase of the \emph{ka} value shifts the bistable range out of the reasonable range of input stimuli.